Rebuilding Drop-in Shop

 9 a.m. - 3:30 p.m.

 When visiting Longwood Gardens, you are immersed not only in the breathtaking surrounds, but in the rich history as well.
 Years before it was a public garden, the land on which Longwood Gardens stands was home to the native Lenni Lenape tribe and Quaker farmers.
 Since then, the land has undergone significant transformation to become the magnificent property that is enjoyed by more than a million guests each year.
 Tours of the Garden are self-guided, so you can go at your own pace and choose the areas that especially interest you.
+Visit Longwood’s unique organ museum for an astonishing behind-the-scenes look at the grand collection of pipes.
+Ranging from a one inch in size to an amazing 32 feet tall, the pipes are housed in special climate-controlled chambers with viewing windows for visitors.
+A state of the art exhibit outlines the history of organs around the world and the story of The Longwood Organ, which began when du Pont built the ballroom in 1929.
+Longwood just completed a multi-million dollar restoration of the main water fountain.
+Watch the YouTube Flowing Water Documentary Trailer.
 Shop at the Gardens Shop and enjoy lunch on your own at The Café or the 1908 Fine Dining Room.
 Transportation and Garden entrance ticket are included for $60 per person.
 Space is limited, so reserve your spot by June 1.

 7:15 p.m. - 7:45 p.m.

-Get set for some splendid harmony featuring barbershop standards and some surprises with a PTG-twist.
-Led by Bill Davis, RPT, this volunteer group has filled the room and charmed PTG convention audiences for over 35 years.
-Like to sing?
+Come share your voice and harmonize with the Larry Crabb Barbershop Chorus.
+Now directed by Bill Davis, RPT, this volunteer group has filled the room and charmed PTG convention audiences for over 35 years.
 You can be a part of this co-ed group.
 Just sign up when you check in at the PTG Registration Desk.

 Sponsored by Yamaha Pianos